kreijack/bombrowser/tests/TESTS.md

 #### Test 8.6.6 - Revise/copy code window
 Test description:
-- click on the copy checkbox
+- check the copy checkbox
 - check the editability of the following fields: New/Code, New/Iter, New/Description, New/Rev, New/Date from

 Expected results: the field New/Code, New/Description, New/Date from and New/Rev are editable